Rahilsamani/SkillStep/readme.md

 ✅ **Daily Email Reminders** - Never lose track of learning progress.
 ✅ **YouTube API Integration** - Manage and fetch course content dynamically.
 ✅ **Certification** - Get a certificate upon completing the course.
 ✅ **Secure Authentication** - User authentication with JWT, bcrypt, and cookies for personalized course tracking.
-✅ **Secure Authentication** - User authentication with JWT, bcrypt, and cookies for personalized course tracking.
+✅ **OTP-Based Signup & Password Reset** - Users can sign up with an OTP verification and reset passwords securely.
+✅ **Community Learning** - Each course has a dedicated **Discord group** for discussions and peer support.

 ---